-For more information about this notice, contact the Alcatel-Lucent Benefits Center toll-free at 1-888-232-4111, Monday through Friday from 9 a.m. to 5 p.m., Eastern Time.
+For more information about this notice or for other information or questions regarding the Plan or your benefit under the Plan, contact the Alcatel-Lucent Benefit Center toll-free at 1-888-232-4111, Monday through Friday from 9 a.m. to 5 p.m., Eastern Time.
+You can also get information regarding your benefit under the Plan by logging on to the Your Benefits Resources (YBR) website at http://resources.hewitt.com/alcatel-lucent.
+The YBR website is available 24 hours a day, seven days a week.